CadenzaProject/cadenzaproject.github.io/docs/clip1/take_part/clip1_rules.md

 3. The listener's hearing impairment severity.
 4. The ground-truth text of the lyrics.

 We will have a separate ranking list for intrusive and non-intrusive systems.
-Intrusive (double-ended) methods are ones that make use of (4), the ground truth text.
+Intrusive methods are ones that make use of (4), the ground truth text.
+Non-intrusive ones don't use (4) (This is a slightly different definition to that commonly used in speech intelligibility because of our scenario).

 ## Baseline models and computational restrictions